This post may contain affiliate links. Please read our disclosure policy.

 - Serve over gluten free pasta, rice, veggie noodles, or mashed potatoes and top with parsley, if desired.
 Enjoy!

-Thanks Courtney!
-So glad you enjoyed it!
+LOL glad you loved it!

 Hi Mary